 Introduction

-Breast cancer is cancer that forms in the cells of the breasts.
+cancer is cancer that forms in the cells of the breasts.

-Breast cancer is the most common cancer among women.
-The first symptom of breast cancer most women notice is a lump or an area of thickened tissue in their breast.
+cancer most women notice is a lump or an area of thickened tissue in their

 Symptoms